mohapeameya/connect-4/README.md

 - 🕹️ **Interactive Gameplay**: Tap to drop pieces, with turn-based indicators.
 - 🎨 **Responsive UI**: Adapts seamlessly across screen sizes and devices.
 - 🏆 **Winner Detection**: Automatically detects a win or draw and highlights the winning sequence.
+- ↩️ **Undo Moves**: Step back in time with the undo feature, allowing players to reverse their last move and rethink their strategy.

 ---